HuiPan-Peter/Social-Network-API_HuiPan/README.md

 ## Usage

-For more information - Please visit the following videos on how the application works.
+For more information - Please visit the walkthrough demo on how the application works.
 [Demo Video](https://)

 #### Starting the Server